Kevin Dicklhuber

 Kevin Dicklhuber (born 6 March 1989) is a German footballer who plays for 1.
 Göppinger SV.

 Career

 SC Pfullendorf

 Kevin Diclehuber's first recorded season was the 2011/12 season, in which he played in the Regionalliga Süd, for SC Pfullendorf, scoring 5 goals and doing 1 assist, in 29 appearances.

 Stuttgarter Kickers

 In the 2012/13 season, Kevin Dickelhuber played games for the first team of Stuttgarter Kickers and some games for the second team.
-The first team was in the 3 Liga, in which he had 15 appearances and socred 1 goal and did 2 assists.
+The first team was in the 3 Liga, in which he had 15 appearances and scored 1 goal and did 2 assists.
 He had 9 appearances for the second team of Stuttgarter Kickers playing in the Oberliga.
 Kevin Dickelhuber played previously in the 3rd division in the season 2013/14 with Stuttgarter Kickers, he scored 2 goals and did 2 assist in 16 appearances for the club.

 FC 07 Albstadt

 In the 2014/15 season, Kevin Dickelhuber played in the Verbandsliga Württemberg (6th tier of German football) in which 2 appearances were recorded for FC 07 Albstadt.
 In the 2015/16 season, Dickelhuber played in the Verbandsliga Württemberg for FC 07 Albstadt, in 21 games, he scored 12 goals and no assists were recorded.